-It is difficult for anyone, especially children, to distinguish an edible marijuana product from food when the product is almost identical to common everyday foods and drinks.

-For this reason, it's important to store cannabis products, especially edibles, the same way you would store medicines in your home.
+"It is difficult for anyone, especially children, to distinguish an edible marijuana product from food when the product is almost identical to common everyday foods and drinks," says Diane Calello, executive and medical director of the New Jersey Poison Control Center at Rutgers New Jersey Medical School, Department of Emergency Medicine.
+"For this reason, it's important to store cannabis products, especially edibles, the same way you would store medicines in your home.
 Don't take the risk.
-Lock up your edibles.
+Lock up your edibles."